How to Find and Remove Spam Link Injection in WordPress?

 2. Scrutinise the website for unusual files

 Log into your FTP client, and look carefully at the list of files and folders.
 Are there any files (often PHP files) that aren’t meant to be there?
-They may look innocuous, however opening them up may yield some clues.
+They may look innocuous, but sometimes hidden vulnerabilities like PHP object injection are embedded in these files, enabling hackers to manipulate your site remotely.opening them up may yield some clues.

 Hacks are often written in unreadable or gibberish code.
 This is obfuscated code, and is meant to be difficult to understand.
 Since you have a backup, you can afford to delete these gibberish functions to remove the malware.